rebelsuraj1506/backend-developer/Databases.md

 - The **Conceptual Schema** defines the overall structure and relationships of the data.
 - The **Internal Schema** implements this structure in a physical format for efficient storage and retrieval.
 - The **External Schema** provides user-specific views based on the conceptual schema while utilizing the internal schema for data access.

-- **External schemas**: User-specific views of the data
-- **Conceptual schema**: Logical organization and relations for the entire database
-- **Internal schema**: Physical storage and file organization

 ### Importance of a Well-Designed Database Schema